 A first attempt was made this year to calculate provisional reference points for cod in Div.
 3NO.
-An approach similar to that of Evans and Rice (1998, ICES J. Cons., 44) to describe the relationship of recruitment to SSB was applied to the VPA results from the 1995 assessment.
-There were two discernible inflection points (65 000 tons, 90 000 tons) in the smoother through the scatter of points in the stock recruit plot (Fig. 2.4).
-Once SSB dropped below 65 000 tons there was low recruitment.
-This level of SSB was chosen as B{lim} .
-Recruitment increased steadily when SSB was greater than 65 000 tons to a four fold increase when SSB was greater than 90 000 tons SSB.
-This was chosen as B{buf} .
+An approach similar to that of Evans and Rice (1998, ICES J. Cons., 44) to describe the relationship of recruitment to spawner stock biomass (SSB) was applied to the VPA results from the 1995 assessment.
+There are two discernible inflection points (65 000 tons, 90 000 tons) in the smoother through the scatter of points in the stock recruit plot (Fig. 2.4).
+Once SSB drops below 65 000 tons there is low recruitment.
+This level of SSB was chosen as B{im} .
+Recruitment increased steadily when SSB was greater than 65 000 tons to a four fold increase when SSB is greater than 90 000 tons SSB.
+This was chosen as B{im} .
 STACFIS recommended that more investigations into the calculations of other reference points for cod in Div.
 3NO be conducted.